Aarón Cruz: Deportivo Saprissa

-He played the first date of the 2020 Closing Tournament on January 11 against San Carlos at the Carlos Ugalde Stadium.
+He played the first date of the 2020 Closing Tournament on 11 January against San Carlos at the Carlos Ugalde Stadium.
 Cruz reached all the minutes and left the fence undefeated in the 1–0 win.
 In the competition he was the most regular player on the team with 23 appearances.
-On 29 June, he achieved the national title with Saprissa, after overcoming the final series of the championship over Alajuelense.
-On 7 July, Cruz signed his renewal contract until May 2023.
+On 29 June, he won the national title with Saprissa, after beating Alajuelense in the final series.
+On 7 July, Cruz renewed his contract until May 2023.

 The new season began on 15 August 2020, for the first date of the Opening Tournament with a 4–0 home victory over Limón.
-In this competition he was the immovable goalkeeper and had 18 appearances.
+In this competition he made 18 appearances.

-He makes his debut on the first day of the 2021 Closing Tournament on 13 January, as a starter in the goalless draw against Municipal Grecia.
-On 21 February, he suffered a muscle tear and was out for two to three weeks.
+He made his debut on the first day of the 2021 Closing Tournament on 13 January, as a starter in the goalless draw against Municipal Grecia.
+On 21 February, he suffered a muscle tear and was ruled out for two to three weeks.
 On 9 March, he was allowed to play after his recovery.
 His team entered the semifinals of the tournament in fourth place.
 On 16 May, he was the hero in stopping a penalty shot from Bryan Ruiz, for the first leg, and three days later he stopped a shot at Ruiz himself.
 The purple team made it to the final after defeating Alajuelense with a 5–6 aggregate.
-On 23 May, he started in the first leg of the final against Herediano, and also on May 26 in the second leg, where he was proclaimed champion by winning the series.
-Cruz had saved most penalties in the championship, reaching the tally of four.
-On 17 June 17, he was awarded the prize for the best goalkeeper of the contest.
+He was the starting keeper in both legs and was proclaimed champion by winning the series.
+Cruz had saved most penalties in the championship (4).
+On 17 June, he was named the best goalkeeper of the contest.

 International career

-Youth career
+Youth

 On 23 November 2010, Cruz participated in the 2011 CONCACAF Under-20 Championship qualification held in Guatemala.
-The first match took place against Nicaragua, which ended 4–0 in favor of the Costa Ricans.
-Later they faced Panama, but the scoreboard ended with a 1–0 defeat.
-The Costa Rican team obtained second place in the table and played the playoffs against El Salvador.
-The round-trip games ended 1–0 and 1–1, with the victory of the Salvadorans, but due to FIFA regulatory issues they were disqualified by fielding a player who was ineligible to represent that country.
-Therefore, the Costa Rican squad won the series with score of 3–0 in both games, and subsequently qualified for the regional tournament.
+Costa Rica beat Nicaragua 4–0 and lost to Panama 1–0.
+They obtained second place in the table and played the playoffs against El Salvador.
+The round-trip games ended 1–0 and 1–1, in favor of the Salvadorans, but they were disqualified for fielding an ineligible player.
+Costa Rica won the series by default and thus qualified for the regional tournament.